andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/power-select.md

 {{docs-snippet name="generic-field-settings.js" title="Default generic field settings and their values"}}

-Note also that if passed, value of `placeholder` will display as the placeholder in the select box until an option is selected.
+With a few exceptions, all of the options listed in the [Ember Power Select API reference](https://ember-power-select.com/docs/api-reference) can also be passed.

+The following propwerties from the [Ember Power Select API reference](https://ember-power-select.com/docs/api-reference) won't be recognised, as these are handled automatically.

+- `ariaLabelledBy`
+- `class`
+- `labelText`
+- `labelClass`
+- `labelClickAction`
+- `triggerClass`
+- `dropDownClass`

-## Power select where options is an array of strings
+## Where options is an array of strings

 <Demos::PowerSelectExampleOne />

-## Power select where options is an array of objects
+## Where options is an array of objects

 Where an array of objects is passed to `options`, `optionDisplayProp` must be set to tell the power select component which property to use as the display for both the options in the list, the display of the selected item and the propertuy to target when searching the list.